bakana808/apps-that-dont-suck/index.md

 ### Drivers & Miscellaneous

 ##### Adobe Flash

+(Flash is not recommended as it may be rendered obsolete by HTML5)

-- [Adobe Flash Player][adobe flash] -- not recommended as it will be soon replaced with HTML5
+- [Adobe Flash Player][adobe flash]

 ##### Audio